 Book your rafting plus camping in advance, and you will be picked up at their booking office and carry you to the starting point in Shivpuri on their vehicle.
 Safety is a cheap and effective insurance policy, so you ensure the excellent safety standards and availability of well-trained guides on the adventure you book.

 Life is an adventure.
 It ain’t a package tour.
 It’s true but not always.
+Please check out my popular article on best ashrams in India.

 #4.
 BEATLES ASHRAM IN RISHIKESH – AN EXPERIENCE